jkmrto/phoenix_blog/priv/posts/elixir-transient-supervisor.md

 ---
 author: "Juan Carlos Martinez de la Torre"
 date: 2019-03-23
 linktitle: elixir-transient-supervisor
-menu:
-  main:
-    parent: tutorials
 title: Elixir Transient Supervisor
-weight: 10
+intro: Some weeks ago I was visiting the elixir forum when I found this question [Stop supervisor when no children are running anymore](https://elixirforum.com/t/stop-supervisor-when-no-children-are-running-anymore/20641).
+I tried to figure out a simple approach to get this done so I visited the documentation of the [Supervisor](  https://hexdocs.pm/elixir/Supervisor.html#summary) module.

 ---

 Some weeks ago I was visiting the elixir forum when I found this question: [Stop supervisor when no children are running anymore](https://elixirforum.com/t/stop-supervisor-when-no-children-are-running-anymore/20641).
 I tried to figure out a simple approach to get this done so I visited the documentation of the [Supervisor](  https://hexdocs.pm/elixir/Supervisor.html#summary) module.

 Apparently there is no way to kill a Supervisor when all his children die just using some predefined option, so we need to get some workaround for this.
 At the question it is specified that the childs will implement the GenServer behaviour, so this opens for us a simple approach to detect when a child has died.

 GenServer give us the possibility to track when the process is going to exit and do some action, that is using the [terminate](https://hexdocs.pm/elixir/GenServer.html#c:terminate/2) callback.
 We can use this to evaluate the number of processes associated to the supervisor and decide to kill it if there is no more children running under it.